New street signs in St. Leonard's Tract represent its storied history

 Michelle Brunetti Post

-"They're beautiful.
-They're very classic-looking. ...
-They remind you of that old-world charm," Holtzman said.
-"They have the oldest homes ... and now the signs just complement the homes in the neighborhood."
+The association, which has about 150 members, each with their own stories about their homes, seeks to preserve the history and layout of the area whenever new developments arise.

+“Now people want to tear (houses) down, put up a duplex, put up a fourplex,” Corrigan said.
+“What we do is we go to the city now and we object to zoning variances when people want to do that because we want to keep this little historic area the way it is. ”

-Corrigan approached the city earlier last year about changing the street signs and were given the greenlight, said incoming Association president Bill Sill.
+Corrigan approached the city last year about changing the street signs and was given approval, said incoming association President Bill Sill.
 The first signs went up about two weeks ago, Lacca said.

 "The city could not have been more helpful or more enthusiastic," Sill said at the ceremony.
 "It's really a great model for how citizens and the city can work together."